damikun/trouble-training/Doc/OpenTelemetry.md

     ![OpenTelemtry Languages](./Assets/opentelemetry_languages.PNG "OpenTelemtry Languages")

-- `Collectors` - offers a vendor-agnostic implementation on how to receive, process and export telemetry data.
+- `Collectors` - provides a vendor-independent implementation for receiving, processing and exporting telemetry data.

 - `OTLP protocol`  specification describes the encoding, transport, and delivery mechanism of telemetry data.
 [You can read more](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md).
 ## Distributed trace

-A distributed trace is a set of events, triggered as a result of a single logical operation (*request = CreateUser*), consolidated across various components of an application.
+A distributed trace is a series of events raised as a result of a single logical operation (*Request = CreateUser*) and consolidated across different components of an application.

 **Tracing signal**

-`Traces` in OpenTelemetry are defined implicitly by their `Spans` (building blocks).
-This can be projected as interconnected async graph usualy based on time axis. (*right on picture*).
+`Traces` in OpenTelemetry are implicitly defined by their `spans` (building blocks).
+These can be projected as contiguous asynchronous diagrams, usually based on the time axis. (*right image*).

-- A `Span` may be linked to zero or more other `Spans`.
+- A `Span` can be connected to zero or more other `Spans`.
-- Links can point to `Spans` inside a single `Trace` or across different `Traces`.
+- Links can point to `spans` within a single `trace` or across different `traces`.

 <p align="center">
   <img alt="Span flow" src="././Assets/trace_flow.png">